Out-of-Distribution Semantic Occupancy Prediction: Out-of-Distribution Datasets

-We applied the aforementioned synthesis pipeline to the SemanticKITTI~\cite{behley2019semantickitti} and SSCBench-KITTI-360~\cite{li2024sscbench} datasets, resulting in the creation of two new synthetic datasets: VAA-KITTI and VAA-KITTI-360.
-These synthesized datasets extend the original label sets by introducing anomaly labels, encompassing $26$ distinct categories of anomalies such as \emph{animals, furniture}, and \emph{garbage bags}.
+We applied the aforementioned synthesis pipeline to SemanticKITTI~\cite{behley2019semantickitti} and SSCBench-KITTI-360~\cite{li2024sscbench}, creating two fresh datasets: VAA-KITTI and VAA-KITTI-360.
+These datasets extend the original labels with outliers, encompassing 26 distinct anomaly categories.

-To ensure the plausibility and naturalness of the generated images, over $30,000$ images produced using the POC algorithm were carefully reviewed by three independent annotators.
-After multiple rounds of cross-validation, images with poor generation quality, implausible object placements, or non-anomalous scenarios (\textit{e.g.}, birds flying in an urban sky or trash, trash bags, and wheeled bins placed alongside sidewalks) are excluded, resulting in a final selection of $500$ images for both the VAA-KITTI and VAA-KITTI-360 datasets to form the test set for the Out-of-Distribution Semantic Occupancy Prediction task.
+To ensure the plausibility and naturalness, over $30,000$ images produced using the POC algorithm were carefully reviewed by three independent annotators.
+After multiple rounds of cross-checking, images with poor generation quality, implausible object placements, or non-anomalous scenarios (\eg, \emph{birds flying in an urban sky or trash and wheeled bins placed alongside sidewalks}) are excluded, yielding a final selection of $500$ images for both the VAA-KITTI and VAA-KITTI-360 test sets in the Out-of-Distribution Semantic Occupancy Prediction task.

+In addition, we construct VAA-STU from a real-world 3D LiDAR dataset featuring real anomalous objects with precise instance annotations.
+It includes two sequences from STU~\cite{nekrasov2025stu}, voxelized into a format compatible with occupancy models, preserving real-world environmental complexity for the robust OoD evaluation.

-\textbf{Regional-Level Metrics Design:} Referring to the field of 2D image anomaly detection, we adopt Area under the Receiver Operating Characteristic Curve (AuROC) as one of the evaluation metrics for model performance.
-Furthermore, to mitigate the evaluation impact caused by the inaccuracy of existing methods in predicting the absolute positions of instances, and bridge the gap between localization demands and anomaly-awareness goals, we propose a regional-level evaluation metric: Regional Area under the Precision-Recall Curve ($\text{AuPRC}_{r}$).
+\textbf{Regional-Level Metrics Design.} Referring to 2D image anomaly detection~\cite{nayal2023rba}, we adopt Area under the Receiver Operating Characteristic Curve (AuROC) as a performance metric.
+Furthermore, to mitigate the evaluation impact caused by the inaccuracy of existing methods in predicting the absolute positions of instances, and bridge the gap between localization demands and anomaly-awareness goals, we propose a regional-level metric: Regional Area under the Precision-Recall Curve ($\text{AuPRC}_{r}$).
 The $\text{AuPRC}_{r}$ incorporates tolerance for minor localization inaccuracies while maintaining sensitivity to anomaly detection.

-\textbf{$\text{AuPRC}_{r}$:} The Precision-Recall (PR) curve evaluates the balance between precision and recall at varying thresholds:
+\textbf{$\text{AuPRC}_{r}$:} The Precision-Recall curve evaluates the balance between precision and recall at varying thresholds:

 where $\text{TP}_r$, $\text{FP}_r$, and $\text{FN}_r$ denote true positives, false positives, and false negatives within a regional tolerance radius $r$.
 The $\text{AuPRC}_{r}$ is computed as Eq.~(\ref{eq:11}):